 There are around 14,000 different classifications.
 The duty rate percentage for each may vary according to the country the goods come from.
-The average percentage is between 5 and 9 per cent, but it can be as low as 0 per cent or as high as 85 per cent.
+The average percentage is between 5% and 9%, but it can be as low as 0% or as high as 85%.

 To find out the Customs Duty rate for a product you can contact HM Revenue & Customs (HMRC) VAT Helpline or the Customs, International Trade & Excise enquiries.